jsxlei/SCALEX/docs/source/usage.rst

 * multiple files of above format

 .. note:: h5ad file input
-* SCALE v2 will use the ``batch`` column in the obs of adata format read from h5ad file as batch information
+* SCALEX will use the ``batch`` column in the obs of adata format read from h5ad file as batch information
 * Users can specify any columns in the obs with option: ``--batch_name`` name
-* If multiple inputs are given, SCALE v2 can take each file as individual batch by default, and overload previous batch information, users can change the concat name via option ``--batch_key`` other_name
+* If multiple inputs are given, SCALEX can take each file as individual batch by default, and overload previous batch information, users can change the concat name via option ``--batch_key`` other_name

 Output
 ~~~~~~~~~~~